What is Beckwith-Wiedemann syndrome?

 What are the estimated cancer risks associated with BWS?

-- Wilms tumor (kidney tumor; about 40% of cases)
+Wilms tumor (kidney tumor; about 40% of cases.
+And in 20%, patients will have Wilms tumors in both kidneys.)

 What are the screening options for BWS?

-Screening recommendations for patients with BWS are aimed primarily at detecting hepatoblastoma and Wilms tumor.
+Screening recommendations for people with BWS are aimed primarily at detecting hepatoblastoma and Wilms tumor.
 Current suggested screenings for people who are known or suspected to have BWS include:

-- Abdominal ultrasound to screen for hepatoblastoma and Wilms tumor every three months, until age 8.
-After age 8, imaging may be limited to just a renal ultrasound
+Abdominal ultrasound to screen for hepatoblastoma and Wilms tumor every 3 months, until age 4.
+After age 4, imaging may be limited to just a kidney ultrasound until age 8

-- Serum alpha-fetoprotein blood test every six weeks (every three months at the minimum), until age 4
+Serum alpha-fetoprotein blood test every 6 weeks, or every 3 months at the minimum, until age 4

-If a child has an identical twin who doesn’t have signs of BWS, the twin should still be screened with ultrasounds and serum alpha-fetoprotein blood tests, as noted above.
+If a child has an identical twin that doesn’t have signs of BWS, the twin should still be screened with ultrasounds and serum alpha-fetoprotein blood tests, as noted above.

 Screening recommendations may change over time as new technologies are developed and more is learned about BWS.
 It is important to talk with your doctor about appropriate screening tests.